klebgenomics/KleborateR/README.md

 You can name them however you wish, but you MUST declare your cluster adjustment and epidemiological columns in the downstream functions.

+Let's add a bit more metadata for cluster adjustment.

 ```r
 isolates_from_site1 <- c("a", "b", "c")
 isolates_from_site2 <- c("x", "y", "z")